energy-coresky/air/README.md

 # CORESKY is unusual PHP framework

 Coresky and apps code use global namespace!
-(however you can use `vendor folder classes` from packagist.org or others), frequently used "global $sky, $user;" and may be more..
+(however you can use `vendor's folder classes` from packagist.org or others).
+Coresky use "global $sky, $user" and may be more unusual.
-But this is my favorite "oil painting"!
+This is my favorite "oil painting"!
 Not finished yet, but you can use it.

 Regards,
 Energy